Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

   Overall, throught my time at Bluestamp I learned many things.
 My project requires me to use Machine Learning via Edge Impulse and an Arduino Nano 33 BLE Sense along with Arduino IDE.
 Before Bluestamp, I did not know what any of these things were.
 But throught my time here, I learned how to Conncect an Arduino Nano to my laptop, how to create a machine learning model using edge impulse, and how to program code using Arduino.
 I learned about the difffrent accelerometer values used in my project, the inbuilt LED light, and how to use the command line interface too.
 I hope to use these skills in the future to create something new that will help make people’s life easier.

-# Second Milestone: LED Light incorporated with Fall Detector
+# Second Milestone: LED Light incorporated with Fall Detector with Schematics

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pYVFgmePl9U?si=sBD4cOcIjoAsiElG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>